-Wisconsin Rapids’ City Beautification Program and the Parks Department are both making efforts to plant native trees throughout the community.
+Wisconsin Rapids’ City Beautification Program and the Parks Department make efforts annually to plant native trees throughout the community.
 Students from Lincoln and Assumption High Schools are also involved in planting a small number of native trees which included oak, catalpa, crab apple, maple, and others.
-This project is an annual event.
+See attachment (Demitz Park tree/shrub plantings)

 E. Show that your forester, a member of your tree board, or another person currently responsible for managing your community’s trees has completed the Wisconsin DNR’s Wisconsin Tree Management Institute.

-The City of Wisconsin Rapids has a new employee on their staff who has completed the Wisconsin DNR's Wisconsin Community Tree Management Institute.
+The City of Wisconsin Rapids has an employee on their staff who has completed the Wisconsin DNR's Wisconsin Community Tree Management Institute.
 His name is Joseph Terry, Public Works Director.
 In 2017 he took an advanced course in this program.

 Limiting or Removing Threats to Birds